DMDX Help.

 <inst>

-keyword with the explicatory text in the right half of the screen:
+keyword with the explicatory text in the right half of the screen (we do have to

 <ep>